munteanu-mihai-alin/SyGuS-Generator/Pitch.md

 to guide a random search,then we separate candidate programs and their intermediaries into failures or successes.

 In the second part we use the cvc5 solver and perform the same process.

+We use this information to guide the search in the future for instantly discarding the space of possible programs.

 It can be useful for a wide-range of problems, most important being invariant generation.